Why Your Previous Treatments Have Not Fixed It.

 - Once feet and legs are in the right position, incorporating a strength program to help the muscles in the legs and feet work better.
 There is no use trying to strengthen your gluts if you knee is turned in is there?
 Well this is no different for your feet- which is why step 1 comes first.

 - Using therapies such as foot mobilisation, tool assisted massage and shock wave therapy for chronic cases to help increased joints mobility, release adhesions, reduce pain and initiate proper cellular healing and repair.

 Now… not everyone will need orthotics, but if your foot functions is contributing to your foot pain this needs to be addressed FIRST to prevent further deterioration and damage within the feet.

 Only when the foot is in the right position and functioning properly can the muscles be effectively strengthened in step 2.

 Step 3 is vital as foot pain will often cause compensations in the body and in our walking patterns.
 Your orthotics will correct this, however they will not fix all of the soft tissue and joint restrictions that have formed within the feet prior to this.
 This is why some people who wear orthotics will still experience levels of foot pain.

 Only when all 3 crucial steps are combined will you see significant and long-term foot pain relief.

-So you may be asking what is Foot Mobilisation Therapy and how does it work?
+So you may be asking what is Foot Mobilisation Therapy and how does it work to Fix Foot Pain?

 Foot mobilisation releases restrictions in the feet and lower limbs.
 It allows the connective tissue to heal and repair to a more healthy functioning state, increasing mobility.